getlantern/browsersunbounded/README.md

 yarn dev edge
 ```

+This will compile the extension and output to the `ui/extension/dist` dir.
+You can then load the unpacked extension in your browser of choice.
+- For Chrome, go to [chrome://extensions](chrome://extensions) and click "Load unpacked" and select the `ui/extension/dist/chrome` dir.
+- For Firefox, go to [about:debugging#/runtime/this-firefox](about:debugging#/runtime/this-firefox) and click "Load Temporary Add-on" and select the `ui/extension/dist/firefox/manifest.json` file.
+- For Edge, go to [edge://extensions](edge://extensions) and click "Load unpacked" and select the `ui/extension/dist/edge` dir.

 4. To build for production:
 ```
 yarn build chrome
 yarn build firefox
 yarn build edge
 ```

+This will compile the extension and output a compressed build to the `ui/extension/packages` dir.